Protect the Harvest: History

+Funding

 Between October 2011 and December 2012, Protect the Harvest raised approximately $927,000.
 In 2012, according to FEC records, Lucas Oil contributed $200,000 to Protect the Harvest to fund advertisements against Christie Vilsack, who challenged and lost to incumbent Iowa congressman Steve King.
 Protect the Harvest also received funds from American Action Network, a group led by former senator Norm Coleman, and a group called Missouri Farmers Care.
 The Protect the Harvest PAC spent $256,018 in the 2014 election cycle, and $116,300 in the 2016 cycle.

 Films

 The Dog Lover

 Protect the Harvest collaborated with ESX Entertainment to produce the 2016 movie The Dog Lover.
 The film depicts an idealistic college student sent undercover by an animal welfare organization to investigate a puppy mill, and eventually becoming disillusioned with the welfare organization, which is presented as unethical.
 The film presents itself as "based on a true story", although there are major differences between its portrayal and the South Dakota court case which inspired it.

 The film received an overall rating of "rotten" from review aggregator Rotten Tomatoes, with seven out of nine negative reviews.
-Michael Rechtshaffen, writing for the Los Angeles Times, called the film's execution "spottier than a kennel full of caged Dalmatians," and Glenn Kenny of Rogerebert.com labeled it "shamelessly manipulative", while Owen Gleiberman of Variety wrote that "it’s a prosaic piece of muckraking, but it grazes a nerve", calling its pro–breeding industry strategy "cunning".
+Michael Rechtshaffen, writing for the Los Angeles Times, called the film's execution "spottier than a kennel full of caged Dalmatians", and Glenn Kenny of Rogerebert.com labeled it "shamelessly manipulative", while Owen Gleiberman of Variety wrote that "it’s a prosaic piece of muckraking, but it grazes a nerve", calling its pro–breeding industry strategy "cunning".
 The film's premiere in Springfield, Missouri, which included a live auction of an Australian shepherd, inspired a small protest.

 Pray for Rain

 In 2017, Protect the Harvest and ESX entertainment produced Pray for Rain, directed by Alex Ranarivelo, which follows a young reporter (Annabelle Stephenson) as she investigates the murder of her farming father amid the 2011–17 California drought.
 The film advances a form of the California drought manipulation conspiracy theory, incorrectly blaming environmentalists and bureaucrats for creating a "man-made" water shortage.
-The film received negative reviews, with Roger Moore of Movie Nation calling it a "ludicrous Lucas Oil-man financed propaganda picture" and Brian Orndorf of Blu-ray.com writing, "As much as I enjoy the image of Jane Seymour blasting away with a shotgun that’s probably bigger than she is, the melodrama of the effort only manages to cripple the production."
+The film received negative reviews, with Roger Moore of Movie Nation calling it a "ludicrous Lucas Oil-man financed propaganda picture", and Brian Orndorf of Blu-ray.com writing, "As much as I enjoy the image of Jane Seymour blasting away with a shotgun that’s probably bigger than she is, the melodrama of the effort only manages to cripple the production."